Movement in Basic Stance and Correct Positioning

-Once the goalkeeper has established good basic stance, good projection of one’s self, good dynamic stability, good balance and equal distribution of weight, it’s time to start talking about positioning and angles of the goal.
+Once the goalkeeper has established a good basic stance, good dynamic stability, good balance and equal distribution of bodyweight, it’s time to start talking about movement in basic stance and correct positioning.

 It’s important that you spend enough time on this topic.
 Correct positioning doesn’t come naturally to young goalkeepers and one who hasn’t been told how to position themselves properly will have more trouble to save the ball.
 On the other hand, a goalkeeper who is good positioned makes it look like every shot goes right to them, because the shooter has nowhere else to put the ball.